lammps/lammps/doc/src/Howto_peri.rst

 **Parallel Scalability**

 LAMMPS operates in parallel in a :doc:`spatial-decomposition mode
-<Developer_par_part>`, where each processor owns a spatial subdomain of
+<Developer_par_part>`, where each processor owns a spatial sub-domain of
 the overall simulation domain and communicates with its neighboring processors via distributed-memory message passing (MPI) to acquire ghost atom information to allow forces on the atoms it owns to be computed.
 LAMMPS also uses Verlet neighbor lists which are recomputed every few timesteps as particles move.
 On these timesteps, particles also migrate to new processors as needed.
-LAMMPS decomposes the overall simulation domain so that spatial subdomains of nearly equal volume are assigned to each processor.
-When each subdomain contains nearly the same number of particles, this results in a reasonable load balance among all processors.
-As is more typical with some peridynamic simulations, some subdomains may contain many particles while other subdomains contain few particles, resulting in a load imbalance that impacts parallel scalability.
+LAMMPS decomposes the overall simulation domain so that spatial sub-domains of nearly equal volume are assigned to each processor.
+When each sub-domain contains nearly the same number of particles, this results in a reasonable load balance among all processors.
+As is more typical with some peridynamic simulations, some sub-domains may contain many particles while other sub-domains contain few particles, resulting in a load imbalance that impacts parallel scalability.

 **Setting the "skin" distance**